-Here you will find information on what to keep in mind if you want to open a bank account in Sweden as well as some useful links.
+Here you will find information on what to keep in mind if you want to open a bank account in Sweden and some useful links.

 General information - cash, checks and credit cards

-Regardless of how long you will be studying in Sweden you should make sure that you have enough money to cover your expenses for the first months of your stay.
-As international debit and credit cards are widely accepted as a method of payment in Sweden we strongly recommend you to bring a VISA/Mastercard to give you access to funds in your existing bank account.
-You can withdraw cash in all ATM’s and make your purchases with your card.
-An ATM cash-machine is referred to as Bankomat in Swedish.
+Regardless of how long you will be studying in Sweden, you should ensure that you have enough money to cover your expenses for the first months of your stay.
+International debit and credit cards are widely accepted as payment methods in Sweden.
+We strongly recommend you bring a VISA or Mastercard to access funds in your existing bank account.
+You can withdraw cash from all ATMs and make your purchases with your card.
+An ATM cash machine is referred to as Bankomat in Swedish.

-The best way to send money to Sweden is via online money transfer from the bank in your home country to your bank account in Sweden.
+The best way to send money to Sweden is via online money transfer from your home country to your bank account in Sweden.
 Discuss this with your current bank before you come to Sweden.

-Cash as a means of payment is in most cases not an option In Sweden, instead payment by card and other digital alternatives are the most common in society.
+In most cases, cash as a means of payment is not an option in Sweden.
+Instead, payment by card and other digital alternatives are the most common options.

 The cheapest and most convenient way to pay your bills is by transfer through your Swedish or home country’s online banking payment service.
-If you are staying with KTH Accommodation, please use the pay site: pay.kth.se .
-If online payment is not available to you via your bank’s services, check with them about what alternative payment services are available for you, and at what cost.
+If you are staying with KTH Accommodation, please use the paysite: pay.kth.se .
+If online payment is unavailable to you via your bank’s services, check with them about what alternative payment services are available for you, and at what cost.

 What do I need to open a bank account?

-Read the checklist below to see what documents you need to prepare for opening an account.
-Also bear in in mind that Swedish banks are generally open only on weekdays between 10.00 and 15.00, but they normally have one evening a week with extended opening hours.
+Read the checklist below to see what documents you need to prepare to open a bank account.
+Also, Swedish banks are generally open only on weekdays between 10.00 and 15.00, but they usually have one evening a week with extended opening hours.

 - Valid passport (Your passport must have a valid international standard for Swedish banks to accept it as an ID)